Gulworthy

-Gulworthy is a hamlet and civil parish in Devon, England that adjoins the border with Cornwall.
+Gulworthy is a hamlet and civil parish in the West Devon district, in Devon, England that adjoins the border with Cornwall.
 There are a group of buildings by the road junction Gulworthy Cross (50°32′03″N 04°11′33″W) which constitute the centre of the parish.
 These are Gulworthy School, St Paul's Church and the Parish Hall.
 In 2011 the parish had a population of 518.
 However it is part of the electoral ward of Tamarside, the population of Tamarside at the 2011 census was 1,622.

 History

 The parish was formed on 1 April 1987 from Tavistock Hamlets.